Fantastic artwork surrounds us.

 The Mona Lisa (Leonardo Da Vinci, c 1506)

 There is no doubt that the Mona Lisa is the most famous painting of all time.
 Even people who know nothing about art know of The Mona Lisa.
-Although the property of the French Republic and not for sale, it was insured for as much as 100 million dollars back in 1962!
+Although the property of the French Republic is not for sale, it was insured for as much as 100 million dollars back in 1962!
 If you adjust for inflation, it would be worth over $800 million in today’s dollars.
-To put that in perspective, the most expensive painting ever sold (according to public records) was bought for about half that, at $450 million.
+To put that in perspective, the most expensive painting sold (according to public records) was bought for about half that, at $450 million.

 The Mona Lisa is considered Da Vinci’s greatest masterpiece.
 Thought to be a portrait of Italian noblewoman Lisa Gherardini, the painting showcases the idealized version of womanhood celebrated in the Renaissance period.
 She is poised and noble, yet the corners of her mouth turn up in an almost mysterious smile.

-It’s not just the portrait that makes this work so masterful.
-The detailed background and perfect blending showcase Da Vinci’s expertise.
+It’s not just the portrait that makes this work so masterful—the detailed background and perfect blending showcase da Vinci’s expertise.
 The viewer can get a glimpse of a whole different world behind the enigmatic beauty, and this method of exposition in a painting was unheard of for the time.

-The Mona Lisa is on display at the Louvre, Paris.
+The Mona Lisa is on display at the Louvre Paris.

 Why Are These the Most Famous Paintings?